Zainab Johnson: 2020–present

 In 2020, Johnson, Sammy Obeid and Alie Ward served as hosts of Netflix series 100 Humans which released on March 13.
 She also has a recurring role in the Prime Video series Upload.
 She performed on Keep Your Distance on the sixth episode of the first season which released on October 6, and appeared on Struggle Gourmet on the second episode of the first season which aired on October 20.

-In 2021, she appeared on the first three episodes of History of Swear Words which released on Netflix on January 5, and played the role of Nurse Sherri on "Growing Fangs", the third episode of anthology series Launchpad which released on Disney+ on May 28.
+In 2021, she was a panelist on the first three episodes of History of Swear Words which released on Netflix on January 5, and played the role of Nurse Sherri on "Growing Fangs", the third episode of Disney+ anthology series Launchpad which released on May 28.
 Johnson was a voice actor on both seasons of YouTube Original children's show Tab Time which premiered on December 1.

-In 2022, she was a panelist on the first season of We Need to Talk About America which premiered on Fuse on April 20, and played the role of Amira on Ramy on the seventh episode of the third season which released on Hulu on September 30.
+In 2022, she was a panelist on the first season of We Need to Talk About America which premiered on Fuse on April 20, and guest-starred as Amira on Ramy on the seventh episode of the third season which released on Hulu on September 30.

-In 2023, Johnson debuted her hour-long special Hijabs Off as an Amazon Original which released on October 20.
+In 2023, Johnson debuted her hour-long streaming TV special Hijabs Off as an Amazon Original which released on October 20.
 It was filmed at the late-19th-century Croton Aqueduct Gate House in Upper Manhattan.
 Vulture ranked it 7th in its list of 'The Best Comedy Specials of 2023' on December 6.
 Uproxx included it in its list of 'The Best Stand-Up Comedy of 2023'.

-In 2025, she hosted the ABFF Honors in February 17.
+In 2025, she hosted the ABFF Honors in February 17, and made her debut at the Edinburgh Festival Fringe in Scotland, United Kingdom, which opened on August 1.
 Vulture included Johnson in its list of 'The Comedians You Should and Will Know of 2025' on September 15.